mgunyho/tere/README.md

 ## License

-Copyright 2022 András Márton Gunyó.
+Copyright 2022 András Márton Gunyhó.
 Licensed under the EUPL, see the `LICENSE` file.